 Gardenflow Designs offers professional design and horticultural advice and guidance through the process of consultations, design work, and plant procurement.

 Gardenflow Designs is a design-only company, and does not provide any construction or installation services.
-Contractor referrals may be offered based on your project style, timeframe, and budget.
+Contractor referrals may be offered based on your project needs.

 The features and details in most landscape plans exceed the capabilities of most gardeners.
 To help ensure higher quality work, experience levels, and a smoother process, it's strongly recommend that you choose an experienced and licensed (C-27) landscape contractor.
 Having an experienced supervisor frequently on-site to oversee and coordinate your project will greatly reduce costly mistakes and oversights, which are typically not noticeable when the project is first completed.
 In time they often reveal themselves with repairs, unnecessary maintenance, and costly inefficiencies.
 While your gardener may be familiar with some plants and irrigation, their expertise will be in the maintenance of the new landscape rather than its installation.

-Consultation Summary Reports and Designs are typically emailed between 3 - 10 days after initial consultation, depending on seasonal work load.
+Summary Reports and Design Drafts are typically emailed between 3 - 10 days after initial consultation, depending on seasonal work load.

-Zeroscapes are commonly used in arid desert regions such as Arizona and Las Vegas, where precipitation is extremely low and very few plants are able to grow.
+Zeroscapes imitate landscapes found in arid desert regions such as Arizona and Las Vegas, where precipitation is extremely low and very few plants are able to grow.
 Our Salt Lake Valley region is composed of grasslands, sagebrush basins, rocky woodlands, and shrub covered foothills.
 With higher precipitation rates than our neighboring arid regions, our valley can naturally support these diverse ecoregions.

 Xeriscapes relate closely to our local natural environment.
 With no end to the rapid urbanization the Salt Lake region is experiencing, our need to stay connected to nature is becoming more critical than ever.
 Rather than imposing a foreign landscape into our environment, working parallel with nature has the potential to improve our quality of life, maintain the health and beauty of our communities, and strengthen our "sense of place".